codsen/codsen/packages/check-types-mini/readme.md

 ### `opts.enforceStrictKeyset`

 When I was coding a new major version of [posthtml-ast-delete-object](https://github.com/codsen/posthtml-ast-delete-object) I had to update all the unit tests too.
 Previously, the settings were set using only one argument, Boolean-type.
 I had to change it to be a plain object.
-I noticed that when I missed updating some tests, their Booleans were `object-assign`ed into a default settings object and no alarm was being raised!
+I noticed that when I missed updating some tests, their Booleans were `Object.assign`ed into a default settings object and no alarm was being raised!
 That's not good.

 Then I came up with the idea to **enforce the keys of the object** to match the reference and/or schema keys in `options`.
 It's on by default because I can't imagine how you would end up with settings object that does not match your default settings object, key-wise, but if you don't like that, feel free to turn it off.
 It's `opts.enforceStrictKeyset` Boolean flag.